hendrixgg/Hendrix-Note-Share/Health Research.md

 ---
 [[Health Research Kanban]]

+hygiene:
+- care for hair and nails: https://archive.org/details/Careofth1951 by [[Encyclopedia Britannica Films]]

 Why want “healthy” or “high quality foods“:
 - if you assume that the higher quality, more expensive food provides you with more nutrients and fewer toxins (for the same amount of macronutrients/calories), then to be on the safe side, it’s worth it (to me) to spend 2-3x more on healthy food and “play it safe” as opposed to spending less money and potentially being wrong and having worse longevity and health as a consequence.
 It seems less likely that “natural food” could not be worse for you than pesticide sprayed or industrially processed food.
 - If you assume that higher quality, more expensive food provides you with more nutrients for the same number of calories, then